MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/admin-submission.md

 ## Undo user Submissions

-Once the user submits a suspicious email to the custom mailbox, User and admin donot have an option to undo it.
-If the user would like to recover the email it will be avialable on Deleted or Junk Email folder to be recovered.
+Once a user submits a suspicious email to the custom mailbox, the user and admin don't have an option to undo the submission.
+If the user would like to recover the email, it will be available for recovery in the Deleted or Junk Email folder.

 ### Submit messages to Microsoft from the custom mailbox